 Maggie said that it hurts her head to try to understand the importance of hertz in the telecommunications world because she has to think so hard.

 You must be careful when you use an axe to hew the branches; because, if you miss and cut your foot, the ground will turn a hue of red.

 2. Characterized by complexity: Jeremy studied high math in school.

-3. A reference to unexpected costs for one's living standards: The high cost of living is getting more challenging.
+3. A reference to unexpected and steep expenses for one's living standards: The high cost of living is getting more challenging.

 4. Descriptive of excessive, often exuberant, or inappropriate behavior: Todd appeared to be high on drugs as indicated by his inappropriate laughter.

 Jesse called out "Hi!" to his friend when he saw him hie quickly across the high fence on his way home from school.